openhab/openhab-addons/bundles/org.openhab.binding.miio/README.base.md

 Things using the basic handler (miio:basic things) are driven by json 'database' files.
 This instructs the binding which channels to create, which properties and actions are associated with the channels etc.
 The config/misc/miio (e.g. in Linux `/opt/openhab2/config/misc/miio/`) is scanned for database files and will be used for your devices.
-Note that local database files take preference over build-in ones.
-Hence if a json file is local and in the database the local file will be used.
+Note that local database files take preference over build-in ones, hence if a json file is local and in the database the local file will be used.
 For format, please check the current database files in Openhab github.

 # Discovery